 Based on the sales invoice and your product information, we are able to help you classify the goods with the correct HS code, as you are responsible for this.
 The country of destination may also require a document of origin for the goods that will be imported.
 We can provide you with the necessary assistance during the application process.

-More specifically, we can assist you with:
+More specifically, we can assist you with the following services:

-Simplified handling of exports
+- Simplified handling of exports

 Once you can show that your goods have left the EU, the ‘confirmation of exit’ will follow.
 You will then fall under the zero rate for VAT (Value Added Tax) as an exporter.
 This means that the goods have been loaded into the container and have actually left the EU.